Take Me Home, West Virginia - A Money Follows the Person Initiative

 Each state MFP initiative consists of two parts:

 - A transition program to identify Medicaid members living in long-term care facilities who wish to live in the community and help them do so, and;

 - A rebalancing program through which states make system-wide changes that provide Medicaid members with long-term care needs the opportunity to live and receive services in their own homes and communities.

 For more information about the Money Follows the Person initiative, please visit Money Follows The Person - CMS.

 TAKE ME HOME, WEST VIRGINIA

 West Virginia’s Money Follows the Person initiative is called Take Me Home, West Virginia.
-The Program expects to transition at least 600 individuals from facility-based living to their own homes and communities over the demonstration period.
+The Program expects to transition approximately 600 individuals from facility-based living to their own homes and communities over the demonstration period.
 The Program targets Medicaid beneficiaries who: